avinashmujja/AndroidCaseStudy/README.md

 Handled unit test cases for business logic

-Github apis are limited to use for daily use, please take a note for this
+Github apis are limited to use for daily use, please take a note on this